UDAN

-Ude Desh ka Aam Naagrik (Hindi for "Let the common citizens of the country fly"), known by its acronym UDAN (Hindi for "flight") is a regional airport development program of the Government of India and part of the Regional Connectivity Scheme (RCS) of upgrading under-serviced air routes.
-Its goal is to make air travel affordable and improve economic development in India.
-At the beginning of the scheme, out of total of 486 airports, 406 were under-serviced airports, 27 were well-served airports, out of 97 non-RCS airports only 12 were operational airports, out of 18 participating airports under-served regional operational airports (Nov 2016) with regular fixed-wing scheduled flights.
-UDAN scheme will add to this number by expediting the development and operationalization of India's potential target of nearly 425 unserved, under-served, and mostly underdeveloped regional airports with regularly scheduled flights.
-However, there are several issues and criticisms such as poor infrastructure, dominance by larger airlines and degradation of regional airlines, slow implementation that plague this scheme.
+Ude Desh ka Aam Naagrik (Hindi for "Let the Common Citizens of the Country Fly"), known by its acronym UDAN-RCS ('Udan' is Hindi for "Flight") is a regional airport development programme of the Government of India and part of the Regional Connectivity Scheme (RCS) of upgrading under-serviced air routes.
+RCS scheme consists of setting up Greenfield airports and as well as upgradation of Brownfield airports.
+Its objective is to make air travel more accessible and contribute to economic development in India.
+At the beginning of the scheme, out of a total of 486 airports, 406 were under-serviced and only 27 were well-served; out of 97 non-RCS airports only 12 were operational.
+The UDAN scheme was created to add to this number by expediting the development and operationalization of India's potential target of nearly 425 unserved, under-served, and mostly underdeveloped regional airports with regularly scheduled flights.
+However, several issues and criticisms of its poor infrastructure, dominance by larger airlines, degradation of regional airlines, and slow implementation have plagued the scheme.
+In October 2023, India has 149 operational airports for civil aviation, including 30 international, 12 customs, 107 domestic, and few more civil aviation enclaves within military air bases.
+India is also planning to build the second airports in the big cities to decongest, 6 by 2030, 15 by 2040 and 30 plus by 2047.

-UDAN-RCS is both an enabler and a beneficiary of other key Government of India schemes, such as Bharatmala, Sagarmala, Dedicated Freight Corridors, Industrial corridor, BharatNet, Digital India and Make in India, National e-Governance Plan, Startup India and Standup India.
+UDAN-RCS is integrated with other Government of India schemes, such as Bharatmala, Sagarmala, Parvatmala, Setu Bharatam, Dedicated Freight Corridors, Industrial corridor, BharatNet, Digital India and Make in India, National e-Governance Plan, Startup India and Standup India.

-The scheme has been implemented in five phases so far:
+Phases

-UDAN 1.0: 36 new airports commissioned.
+UDAN 1.0: 36 new airports were commissioned.
 128 flight routes for 70 airports were awarded to 5 airline companies.

-UDAN 2.0: It added a helipad for the first time.
+UDAN 2.0: A helipad was added for the first time.
 In 2018, 73 unserved airports were announced.

-UDAN 3.0: This included tourist routes, seaplanes to connect water aerodromes, and routes under 'UDAN' in the North-East region.
+UDAN 3.0: Several changes were made, including tourist routes, seaplanes to connect water aerodromes, and routes under 'UDAN' in the North-East region.

-UDAN 4.0: 78 new routes approved in 2020.
+UDAN 4.0: 78 new routes were approved in 2020.
 In this phase, the Kavaratti, Agatti, and Minicoy islands of Lakshadweep will also be connected by new routes.

-UDAN 4.1: Its focus is on connecting small airports, special helicopter, and seaplane routes under UDAN.
+UDAN 4.1: This phase is focused on connecting small airports, special helicopter, and seaplane routes under UDAN.
 New ways have also been proposed under Sagarmala seaplane services.